 Helping Small Business Owners Weather the Storm

 Delivering predictable health insurance premium rates to small businesses is a top priority for Blue Cross Blue Shield of Michigan.
+This is more important than ever, as disruptions from the COVID-19 pandemic continue to affect our communities.

 Small businesses in Michigan make a big impact: for every dollar spent at a small business, about 67 cents stays in the community.
 And Michigan’s small businesses employ half of the state’s workforce.